halpeter/pandas-analysis/README.md

 * While the bulk of the players range from ages 15 - 29.
 Those players in the age range 35 - 40 spend significantly more money than any other age range This could be due to older players having a high salary.

 * The 'Final Critic' is the most purchased item with the highest amount of profitability.
 A slight increase in the price of this item due to it's popularity would result in the best chance at an increase in profits.

-* The above can be found at HeroesOfPymoli/TrendsAnalysis.md

 ## Heroes of Pymoli